kajasoft/pytypeddict-ts/README.md

 [typeddict]:https://peps.python.org/pep-0589/
 [dataclass]:https://peps.python.org/pep-0557/

-We're using `pytypeddict-ts` in production on the streaming search engine [instantwatcher.com][3], which has a Django backend and TypeScript frontend code for search.
+We're using `pytypeddict-ts` in production on the streaming video search engine [instantwatcher.com][3], which has a Django backend and TypeScript frontend code for search.

 [3]:https://www.instantwatcher.com